 The rainy season is also a great time to find discounted safaris and save on accommodation.
 Safari lodges and camps often run fantastic safari specials during the low season which can save you a lot of money.
 Or you may be able to stay at camps that would otherwise be unaffordable on your travel budget.

-The best times to save money on Serengeti Safaris are in the low seasons, from March to May and November to December.
+The best times to save money on Serengeti safaris are in the low seasons, from March to May and November to December.
 In these off-peak months, there are usually discounted safaris and lower accommodation prices on offer.

-The safari specials and deals are often also available during the shoulder seasons too - just before and after peak safari season (June to September) in Serengeti National Park.
+The safari specials and deals are often also available during the shoulder seasons - just before and after peak safari season (June to September) in Serengeti National Park.

 The dry season in Serengeti is also winter.
 But, the daytime temperatures are usually warm and pleasant.
 Unlike peak summer months when it can get very hot and humid.
 In winter, the temperatures drop in the early mornings and at night, so pack accordingly for your safari.